 On a daily basis, we hear about another heartbreaking overdose or death due to heroin and opiates.
-Heroin addiction is now an epidemic in this country.
+Heroin addiction is now an epidemic in this country, not many efficient treatments exist for heroin detox.
 Many people addicted to opiates are turning to heroin because it is cheaper and easier to get than the prescription painkillers.
 This summer, CNN reported that nearly half of injection heroin users, first abused a prescription opioid.

 For many people suffering from heroin addiction, one of the biggest deterrents to seeking treatment is the withdrawal period.
 Heroin withdrawal symptoms vary for each person and may only last a week or so, but the symptoms can be severe.